 Amazon Simple Queue Service (SQS) is a managed message queuing service.
 SQS offers fault tolerant and scalable distributed message queues: simple to use but very powerful.

 The following figure shows a typical architecture based on SQS.
-A producer sends tasks (also called messages) to a SQS queue.
+A producer sends tasks (also called messages) to an SQS queue.
 A fleet of consumers reads tasks from the SQS queue and does the actual computing.

-SQS offers a REST API so there are various options to integrate into producers and consumers: mobile or client-side web applications, applications running on EC2 instances, and AWS Lambda.
+SQS offers a REST API, so there are various options to integrate into producers and consumers: mobile or client-side web applications, applications running on EC2 instances, and AWS Lambda.